Loveless (album): Reception

-Critical reception

-Although Shields feared a critical panning, Loveless received critical acclaim.
+Although Shields feared a critical panning, Loveless received critical acclaim and came in at number 14 in the 1991 Village Voice Pazz & Jop critics' poll.
+It peaked at number 24 on the UK Albums Chart, and failed to chart in the United States, where it was distributed by Sire Records.
+In 2003, Rolling Stone estimated that Loveless had sold 225,000 copies.
 "An album without parallel", wrote Andrew Perry in Select.
 "Its creative inspiration defies belief.
 Though 'To Here Knows When' is pretty well the weirdest track of the eleven, that glorious distortion gives a fair signal of what to expect – the unexpected.
 Everything you hear confounds your idea of how a pop song should be played, arranged and produced."
 Martin Aston in Q wrote that "The instrumental 'Touched' is especially startling, like a drunken fight between a syrupy Disney soundtrack and an Eastern mantra.
 All in all, Loveless amounts to a virtual reinvention of the guitar."

 NME reviewer Dele Fadele saw My Bloody Valentine as the "blueprint" for the shoegaze genre, and wrote: "with Loveless you could've expected the Irish / English partnership to succumb to self-parody or mimic The Scene That's Delighted To Eat Quiche [...]
 But no, Loveless fires a silver-coated bullet into the future, daring all-comers to try and recreate its mixture of moods, feelings, emotion, styles and, yes, innovations."
 While Fadele expressed some disappointment that the group seemed to disassociate themselves from dance music and reggae basslines, he concluded: "Loveless ups the ante, and, however decadent one might find the idea of elevating other human beings to deities, My Bloody Valentine, failings and all, deserve more than your respect."
 Melody Maker writer Simon Reynolds praised the album, and wrote that Loveless "[reaffirms] how unique, how peerless MBV are."
 He wrote, "Along with Mercury Rev's Yerself is Steam, 'Loveless' is the outermost, innermost, uttermost rock record of 1991."
 Reynolds noted that his only criticism was that "while My Bloody Valentine have amplified and refined what they already were, they've failed to mutate or leap into any kind of beyond."